syncfusion/blazor-docs/src/grid/datagrid/columns.md

 ### Open column chooser by external button

 The column chooser has options to show or hide columns dynamically.
 It can be enabled by defining the [`ShowColumnChooser`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridModel~ShowColumnChooser.html) as true.

+In this below example, we have opened column chooser using external button click.

 ```csharp
 @using Syncfusion.Blazor.Buttons